holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Switch to the Holochain conductor

-Now it would be cool to see this happen for real, outside of a test.
-Up till now you have only used `hc run` to run a single conductor.
+Now, it would be cool to see this happen for real, outside of a test.
+Up until now, you have only used `hc run` to run a single conductor.
 However, in order to have two separate conductors communicate on one machine, we need to use the `holochain` cli tool.
 This takes a bit of setting up.

 !!! tip "hc run vs holochain"
-    `hc` and `holochain` are both conductors that host your apps on your users' machines. `hc run` is for testing and development, and `holochain` is for end-users.
+    `hc` and `holochain` are both conductors that host your apps on your users' machines. `hc run` is for testing and development, while `holochain` is for end users.
 It can host multiple instances of multiple DNAs for multiple users.
-Normally Alice and Bob would be running instances of your app in their own conductors on their own machines.
-But for the purposes of this tutorial, it'll be a lot more convenient to try this on one machine, so you don't have to worry about network setup.
-Although you could use multiple machines if you'd like.
+Normally, Alice and Bob would be running instances of your app in their own conductors on their own machines.
+But for the purposes of this tutorial, it'll be a lot more convenient to try this on one machine so you don't have to worry about network setup---although, you can use multiple machines if you'd like.

-Before you can create the config file, you will need to generate some keys for your agents.
+Before you can create the config file, you will need to generate keys for your agents.

 Use `hc keygen` in your nix-shell to generate a key for each agent: